wasmerio/old-docs.wasmer.io/docs/wasmer-js/client/examples/hello-world/hello-world-client.md

     After answering all the questions from `npm init`, you will have a configured `package.json` file.

 1. For the purposes of testing, we need to install both the `parcel-bundler` and `parcel-plugin-static-files-copy` packages.

-These packages allows us to serve our wasm files as static assets:
+    These packages allow `parcel` to serve our WASM files as static assets:

     ```bash
     npm install --save-dev parcel-bundler parcel-plugin-static-files-copy